jekyo/expressjs-getting-started/README.md

 ➜  Publishing application, this might take a while  ...
 OK ➜  Deploying application ...
 OK
 ➜  Waiting for application to start ...
 OK
-➜  Visit your app on: https://express-on-jekyo.jekyo.app ...
+➜  Visit your app on: https://my-express-app.jekyo.app ...
 OK
 ```

-You can now browse to your Express app on https://express-on-jekyo.jekyo.app (replace 'express-on-jekyo' with your app name)
+You can now browse to your express app on https://my-express-app.jekyo.app (replace 'my-express-app' with your app name)

 ## Pushing local changes to Jekyo